-If youth does not admit, a trial date will be fixed for hearing of the charges.
-If the Court makes a finding of guilt, Court may ask for a Pre-Sentence Report to be prepared.
+If youth does not admit to

+the charge, a trial date will be fixed for hearing of charges.
+If the court makes a finding of guilt, Court may ask for a Pre-Sentence Report to be prepared.
 Otherwise an appropriate sentence is passed.